Set up and verify SFTP with password authentication on clients and servers

-You can verify that you can log in with the pwd or dir commands.
+You can check that you are logged in with the pwd and dir commands.

 Send the file with the put command.

-If you look at the "C:\Users\sftptest" folder on the server side, you can see that the test.txt file has been sent.
+If you look at the server-side C:\Users\sftptest folder, you can see that the test.txt file has been sent.

 Try get from the client.